-The agreed preventative and contingency will be managed by the Board and Management.
+The agreed preventative and contingency will be managed by the Board and Secretariat.
 The mitigation actions to be taken include:

-- All bank financial transactions require two signatories. - Insurance cover for fraud and fidelity. - Annual External Audit carried out by the Australian National Audit Office's contractor. - Internal audit procedures instigated by the Audit Committee. - Staff undertake mandatory Fraud & Integrity Awareness training.
+- All bank financial transactions require two signatories. - Insurance cover for fraud and fidelity. - Annual External Audit carried out by the Australian National Audit Office's contractor. - Internal audit procedures instigated by the Audit Committee. - Staff undertake mandatory Fraud & Integrity Awareness training. - Provide a Conflict of Interest Declaration.